ArcaXbcXde/Portifoly/README.md

 # Portifoly
-An project made to be a demonstration of what i am able to do
+An project made to be a demonstration of some things that i am able to do